 On the day we visited there was a wetland education program down at the pond.
 We were able to make paper binoculars, a really cool little nature journal, and see some animals that were native to the pond’s ecosystem!
 This was all in addition to the regular programming the museum offers.

 The Farm is really neat and has several live animals like alpacas, turkeys, pigs, and goats.
+Tickets to the farm are $3 per person.
 They also have a beautiful garden where you can learn all about different plants and flowers that grow best in this part of the state.

 Past the farm and along the nature trail, you will see a mill powered by a stream, a Catawba Indian Village, a stone-age exhibit, a wildlife garden, a pond, and a play area for children called the “Playscape”.